McCracken, South Australia: Demographics

 The 2006 census by the Australian Bureau of Statistics counted 1,549 persons in McCracken on census night.
 Of these, 47.3% were male and 52.7% were female.

 The majority of residents (77%) are of Australian birth, with an additional 13.2% declaring England as their country of birth.

 The average age of McCracken residents is higher than the greater Australian population.
 79.1% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 20.9% were younger than 25 years, compared to the Australian average of 33.5%.

 Community

 The local newspapers are the Independent Weekly and the Times.

 Amenities

-McCracken is notable as the location of the McCracken Country Club & Resort.
+McCracken is the location of the McCracken Country Club & Resort.

 Cootamundra Reserve lies on the northeast boundary of the suburb.

 Transportation

 McCracken is serviced by Hindmarsh Road, linking the suburb to Victor Harbor.
 Victor Harbor Road forms the eastern boundary of McCracken.